Causal clustering: design of cluster experiments under network interference: Empirical illustration and practical recommendations

-We first study the procedure's properties for two clustering algorithms implemented at scale on social networks owned by Meta: Louvain algorithm \citep{blondel2008fast}, Balanced Partitioning \citep{kabiljo2017social}.
+We consider two clustering algorithms implemented at scale on social networks owned by Meta:\footnote{We focus on existing clusterings (instead of implementing the causal clustering proposed here), as implementing new clustering methods requires changes to the entire engineering pipeline as described in \cite{karrer2021network}, outside the scope of this paper.} Louvain algorithm \citep{blondel2008fast}, and Balanced Partitioning \citep{kabiljo2017social}.
+Louvain and Balanced Partitioning clustering produces a hierarchical clustering structure with a growing number of clusters.
+We consider three ``types" of such algorithms, corresponding to three levels in the clustering structure hierarchy (i.e., different numbers of clusters), defined as Type 1, 2, and 3, respectively.
+For Louvain, higher-order types denote less clusters, whereas it is the opposite for Balanced Partitioning.
+For each clustering, we also report $\log(n/K_n)$ in Table \ref{tab:meta1}.

 We consider two graphs owned by Meta.
+In the first graph, edges capture the strength of the friendship in the Facebook graph, and in the second graph, they capture connections based on messaging on Facebook.
+In both cases, the data was aggregated and de-identified.
 In each graph, edges are continuous variables.
-In the first graph, edges capture the strength of the friendship in the Facebook graph, and in the second graph they capture connections based on messaging on Facebook, in both cases the data was aggregated and de-identified.
-We compute our statistics by setting the edges to be zero if below the $5^{th}$, $10^{th}$, and $50^{th}$ percentile.
-We will refer to these graphs obtained as dense, moderate (mod), and sparse after thresholding (graphs all have a bounded maximum degree).
-We report the bias and variance, with the variance weighted by a parameter $\xi_n$, defined respectively as
+For each graph, we construct three adjacency matrices by setting the edges to be zero if below the $5^{th}$, $10^{th}$, and $50^{th}$ percentile value of the edges.
+We will refer to these graphs obtained as dense, moderate (mod), and sparse after thresholding.
+We also note that all graphs have a bounded maximum degree.

-Louvain and Balanced Partitioning clustering produce a hierarchical clustering structure with a growing number of clusters.
-We consider three ``types" of such algorithms, corresponding to three levels in the clustering structure hierarchy (i.e., different numbers of clusters), defined as Type 1, 2, and 3, respectively.
-For Louvain clustering, higher-order types denote more clusters, whereas it is the opposite for Balanced Partitioning.
-For each clustering, we report $\log(K_n/n)$, log-ratio of the number of clusters over the population size.